TankysCodingAcademey/Google2.0/README.md

-Welcome To Google 2.0
+# Welcome To Google 2.0
-Sim Inc. Reserves all rights.
+(c) Sim Inc. Reserves all rights.